-The pregabalin clinical programme involved over 8900 patients who were exposed to pregabalin, of whom over 5600 were in double-blind placebo controlled trials.
+The pregabalin clinical programme involved over 8,900 patients exposed to pregabalin, of whom over 5,600 were in double-blind placebo controlled trials.
 The most commonly reported adverse reactions were dizziness and somnolence.
 Adverse reactions were usually mild to moderate in intensity.
 In all controlled studies, the discontinuation rate due to adverse reactions was 12% for patients receiving pregabalin and 5% for patients receiving placebo.
 The most common adverse reactions resulting in discontinuation from pregabalin treatment groups were dizziness and somnolence.

-In the table below all adverse reactions, which occurred at an incidence greater than placebo and in more than one patient, are listed by class and frequency (very common ($\geq 1/10$); common ($\geq 1/100$) to <1/10); uncommon ($\geq 1/1,000$ to <1/100); rare ($\geq 1/10,000$), not known (cannot be estimated from the available data).
+In table 2 below all adverse reactions, which occurred at an incidence greater than placebo and in more than one patient, are listed by class and frequency (very common ( $\geq 1/10$ ); common ( $\geq 1/100$ to < 1/10); uncommon ( $\geq 1/1,000$ to < 1/100); rare ( $\geq 1/10,000$ to < 1/1,000); very rare (< 1/10,000), not known (cannot be estimated from the available data).